The big CGM review 2026

 What is the best Continuous Glucose Monitor (CGM) to help you manage type 2 diabetes or monitor your blood glucose trends?

-I've ordered five CGMs that are currently available in the UK (as of February 2026) to test them against each other in a real world situation.
+I've ordered five CGMs that are currently available in the UK (as of March 2026) to test them against each other in a real-world situation.
 Which is best will depend on your personal requirements and budget, so I'll outline different price points, accuracy, delivery choices and usability.

 Limitations of standard blood glucose meters